DivineOmega/laravel-extendable-basket/README.md

 ## Getting the line total of a basket item

-The basket item class provides a `getPrice` method gets the line total.
+The basket item class provides a `getPrice` method that gets the line total.
 This is simply the basketable's price multiplied by the basket item quantity.
 The example code below shows how to use this method.